Telemetry and Read Models

 Derived Summaries

-Some Veritas outputs are derived summaries rather than canonical truth.
+Some outputs are read models rather than source-of-truth records.

 Human-Facing Read Model